-- (1) The Prime Minister or the Minister may make a declaration under this section if the Prime Minister or the Minister (as the case may be) is satisfied that: - (a) an emergency or disaster has occurred outside Australia; and - (b) the emergency or disaster is of such a kind that it is appropriate in the circumstances for this Part to apply in relation to the emergency or disaster; and - (c) the emergency or disaster has affected one or more Australian citizens or permanent residents (whether within Australia or overseas).
+- (1) The Prime Minister or the Minister may make a declaration under this section if the Prime Minister or the Minister (as the case may be) is satisfied that: - (a) an emergency or disaster has occurred outside Australia; and

-Section 80L
+Privacy Act 1988 27.

-(2) The Minister must consult the Minister administering the Diplomatic Privileges and Immunities Act 1967 before the Minister makes a declaration under this section.
+Part VIA Dealing with personal information in emergencies and disastersDivision 2 Declaration of emergency

-A declaration under this section is merely a trigger for the operation of this Part and is not directly related to any other legislative or non-legislative scheme about emergencies.
+- (b) the emergency or disaster is of such a kind that it is appropriate in the circumstances for this Part to apply in relation to the emergency or disaster; and - (c) the emergency or disaster has affected one or more Australian citizens or permanent residents (whether within Australia or overseas). - (2) The Minister must consult the Minister administering the Diplomatic Privileges and Immunities Act 1967 before the Minister makes a declaration under this section. - Note: A declaration under this section is merely a trigger for the operation of this Part and is not directly related to any other legislative or non-legislative scheme about emergencies.